kofimuad/alx-low_level_programming/0x02-functions_nested_loops/README.md

 ## Task 2 - 10 x alphabet
 A function that prints 10 times of the alphabet in lowercase, followed by a new line.

+## Task 3 - islower
+A function that checks for lowercase characters.